 Peter does not hold back here, where people are prone to; instead, he affirms clearly that these things -qualities- must be in the Christians possessions and in the process of development.
 In so doing, he affirms, they will keep you from being ineffective or unfruitful in the knowledge of our Lord Jesus Christ.
 Peter does not let loose of two concepts -godly living and knowledge- for the two are joined at the proverbial “hip.”

 This stands more clearly in stark contrast to the false teachers in chapter 2.
-Rigorous training and development in godly behaviors assures one that they will not become “useless and unproductive” in the joys that exist in the knowledge of our Lord Jesus Christ.
+Rigorous training and development in godly behaviors assure one that they will not become “useless and unproductive” in the joys that exist in the knowledge of our Lord Jesus Christ.

 10-11: Making Your Calling and Election Sure